 Approx 10 days from application to receive the card

-The quickest credit card applications are likely to be those of instant decision credit cards, which offer a response in minutes when people apply online via the bank's website.
+The quickest credit card applications are likely to be instant decision credit cards, which offer a response in just minutes when applications are made online via the bank's website.

 During an instant decision application all or any of the following checks can be completed automatically:

-- Verify your identity and the identity of any other person relevant to the application (i.e. anyone that is financially linked to the applicant - there's more on financial linking here).
+- Identity verification: of the applicant and any other person relevant to the application (i.e. anyone who is financially linked to the applicant - there's more on financial linking here).

-While they're becoming more common, however, instant decision credit cards are, however, only offered by some issuers.
-See our guide for more on these cards and applying online in general.
+While they're becoming more common, however, instant decision credit cards are still offered by a relatively small number of issuers.
+Check this guide for more on these cards and applying online in general, or compare deals here.